josiest/songwriting/songs/Next To You/lyrics.md

 Warmth and comfort from
 Your body lying next to mine
-A thought had its ~grasp on my mind
+The touch of your breath on my mind

 ### Chorus I
 This moment will linger on